hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Previous adjustments should mean the search is now calibrated correctly.
 I won't separate PDF from RIS at this stage as I only have 2 PDFs.
 Ran Lex search with application names (eg FOCUS) and without excluding child/ren.

 4 duplicates of the Buckley-Walker paper.
-Need to review full-text for several dcuments to check if HE or not.
+Need to review full-text for several documents to check if HE or not.
 Criteria for exclusion: teacher ed or PD not in HE, vocational setting not related to HE, research setting not related to HE.
 Generic Adult Ed not in a HE setting.
 Surveys of teachers about their beliefs excluded if the setting not hE.
 Although surveys of teachers are coded teacher education so I might need to revisit that.
 Won't impact on the HE set.
 Tagging management for Ehssan.

-Lots of work o using RepGrid for inter-rater assessment or criteria elaboration
+Lots of work of using RepGrid for inter-rater assessment or criteria elaboration

 Now I am getting dups need to add a process into the worlkflow. title? year? ,